-- 1) The Competent Authority of a country in which an infected zone or compartment was located shall inform the Headquarters when this zone or compartment is free from the disease. - 2) An infected zone or compartment for a particular disease shall be considered as such until a period exceeding the infective period specified in the Aquatic Code has elapsed after the last reported case and when full prophylactic and appropriate aquatic animal health measures have been applied to prevent possible reappearance or spread of the disease.
-These measures will be found in detail in various disease-specific chapters of the Aquatic Code. - 3) A Member Country may be considered to regain freedom from a specific disease when all relevant conditions given in the Aquatic Code have been fulfilled. - 4) The Competent Authority of a Member Country which sets up one or several free zones or free compartments shall inform the Headquarters, giving necessary details, including the criteria on which the free status is based, the requirements for maintaining the status and indicating clearly the location of the zones or compartments on a map of the territory of the Member Country.
+- 1) The Competent Authority of a country in which an infected zone or compartment is located shall inform the Headquarters when this country, zone or compartment becomes free from the disease. - 2) A country, zone or compartment may be considered to have regained freedom from a specific disease when all relevant conditions given in the Aquatic Code have been fulfilled. - 3) The Competent Authority of a Member Country which establishes one or several free zones or free compartments shall inform the Headquarters, giving necessary details, including the criteria on which the free status is based, the requirements for maintaining the status and indicating clearly the location of the zones or compartments on a map of the territory of the Member Country.

-- 1) Although Member Countries are only required to notify listed diseases, and emerging diseases, they are encouraged to inform the OIE of other important aquatic animal health events. - 2) The Headquarters shall communicate by e-mail or World Animal Health Information Database (WAHID) to Competent Authorities all notifications received as provided in Articles 1.1.2. to 1.1.5. and other relevant information.
+1) Although Member Countries are only required to notify listed diseases, and emerging diseases, they are encouraged to provide the OIE with other important aquatic animal health information.

+2) The Headquarters shall communicate by email or through the interface of the WAHIS to Competent Authorities all notifications received as provided in Articles 1.1.2. to 1.1.5. and other relevant information.